 We work for specific outcomes using four lenses: racial equity, health, climate, and art and culture.
 These provide a keen framework by which we gauge the intent and impact of our work.

-Our efforts are supported by a network of national partners and funders convened as SPARCC (pronounced “spark,” and an acronym for the Strong Prosperous And Resilient Communities Challenge).
-Besides Chicago, SPARCC is active in another five cities: Atlanta, Denver, the San Francisco Bay Area, Los Angeles, and Memphis.
+Our efforts started in 2017 thanks to the support of a network of national partners and funders convened as SPARCC (pronounced “spark,” and an acronym for the Strong Prosperous And Resilient Communities Challenge).
+Besides Chicago, SPARCC supported another five cities: Atlanta, Denver, the San Francisco Bay Area, Los Angeles, and Memphis.
+SPARCC closed in 2022, leaving a meaningful legacy in all cities, including Chicago.

 Locally, a Leadership Council — composed of key decision makers and investors in Chicago’s built environment — helps advance our systems change agenda.